klis87/redux-requests/packages/redux-saga-requests/README.md

 Under the hood, `watchRequests` uses a lower level `sendRequest`. `watchRequests` should be flexible enough, so you won't need to worry about `sendRequest`, but it is useful to know about it, it is handy in [Interceptors](#interceptors-arrow_up).
-Also, if you don't like the magic of `watchRequests`, you might use it everywhere, or... you could write your own `watchRequests`!.
+Also, if you don't like the magic of `watchRequests`, you might use it everywhere, or... you could write your own `watchRequests`!
 This is how it
 works:
 ```js
 import axios from 'axios';